sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 UPGRADE FROM 3.x to 4.0
 =======================

+### Removed unused JavaScript

+  SonataMediaBundle 3 included a JavaScript dependency: Nivo Gallery.
+This dependency is not used on Sonata code, so in SonataMediaBundle 4 this dependency is removed.
+If you rely on it, please consider adding it to your own `package.json` instead.

 ### Sonata\MediaBundle\Thumbnail\ResizableThumbnailInterface

   This interface is added to provide a clearer API for `FormatThumbnail`.
 It allows to know if a `Thumbnail` object can be generated with custom `Resizer` instances, not the ones provided by